yaxu/farm24/farm24.md

 ## Calculation as music

 From a computer scientific perspective, this looks like a problem to solve; we could attempt to formalise an algorithm for fitting a korvai to a tala.
 However, at this point we should pause and consider where we draw the line of automation.
-As B C Manjunath points out^[See B C Manjunath's answer to a question on formalisation of Konnakol: https://www.youtube.com/watch?v=6kYwZ8S-qBQ&t=2697s], the body is a much more advanced system for thinking about sound than a computer.

 This notional 'line of automation' divides aspects abstracted and automated by a computer, from those that we creatively and directly engage with as humans.
 Konnakol is by its nature computational, requiring calculation as part of its artistry, but this does not mean that we wish to automate it.
 Just as people do not generally start to learn to play the guitar by building a robot, we should be careful not to approach music as a problem to solve.
 Fundamentally, music is an activity, and as music-makers, we want to immerse ourselves in that activity.

-Indeed, live coders use programming languages not to automate the generation of music, but to turn programming itself into music-making, as a means of creating music in and for the moment.
+As B C Manjunath points out^[See B C Manjunath's answer to a question on formalisation of Konnakol: https://www.youtube.com/watch?v=6kYwZ8S-qBQ&t=2697s], the body is a much more advanced system for thinking about sound than a computer.
+Accordingly, live coders use programming languages not to automate the generation of music, but to turn programming itself into music-making, as a means of creating music in and for the moment.
 In this I argue that they are not only lead by ideas but more importantly by perception of musical outcomes.
 Live coding environments support immediately turning an idea into music, but it is perception of the musical outcome with all its unexpected rhythmic complexities and juxtapositions that inspire the next edits to drive the music forward.
-Rather than attempting to codify the rules of konnakol then, I focus on allowing musicians to choose, adapt and apply rules themselves, inspired by konnakol.
+Rather than attempting to codify the rules of konnakol then, I focus on giving space for musicians to choose, adapt and apply rules themselves, inspired by konnakol.

 # Developing practice

 To be meaningful, the technical development of computer music language should be part of a wider development of a culture of creative practice around it.
 To explore this, I decided to adopt a rule that I would no longer ask my computer to perform a musical algorithm that I could not perform myself.
 This constraint works to define a creative space, push my rhythmic practice forward, and create possibilities for shifting between and integrating code-driven and vocal performance of an algorithm.

 This approach has lead me to develop a performance practice that integrates live coding with algorithmic vocal patterns, involving the audience in clapping the tala and encouraging them to look for and feel the syncopations which result, and perhaps sense the heritage connection between algorithmic patterns [@mcleanAlgorithmicPattern2020] in vocal recitation and computer music.
-I am in the process of developing this practice through live performance, and informal feedback from my first public performance trialling this approach at EMF camp (May 2024, Eastnor UK) has been encouraging.
+I am in the process of developing this practice through live performance, and informal feedback from my first public performance trialling this approach at EMF camp (May 2024, Eastnor UK) and Corsica Studios (June 2024, London UK) has been encouraging.
+Although I have not conducted a thorough survey, one audience member Lu Wilson [did informally feed back](https://mas.to/@TodePond/112695287412247197) that "the maths bit was amazing. multiple people told me it helped them feel a lot more connected to what was going on".
+This points to a possibility that I found surprising - that introducing konnakol-inspired vocal practice to live coding performances could allow audiences to gain deeper appreciation of algorithmic music as a whole, by offering a new way to listen to it.

-_TODO_ - Corsica + quote from Lu

 # Cultural appropriation